Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Driving Habits

-When it comes to the lifespan of your tires, your driving habits play a crucial role.
+When it comes to the lifespan of your tires, your play a crucial role.
 Do you tend to slam on the brakes frequently?
 Do you take sharp turns at high speeds?
 These actions can wear down your tires faster than normal.
 By practicing smooth and gentle driving, you can significantly extend the lifespan of your tires.

 Road Conditions